 The comprehensive final project is an internship portfolio documenting competency in 10 NASP training domains.
 Although each intern participates in semester evaluations conducted by university faculty and intern site supervisors, in addition to formal summative evaluations, the intern is required to document experiences and competencies in each of the 10 domains listed in the internship syllabus.
 These domains are based on the NASP program training standards and practice model.
 The purpose of the portfolio is to provide tangible evidence of the intern's work, experiences, and competencies over the course of their training, particularly during their internship year.
 Additionally, the portfolio must include two case studies completed during internship year, one that documents facilitation of positive change for a child with an academic problem and one for a child with a behavioral/social-emotional concern.
 This allows students to demonstrate knowledge and professional expertise in collaborating with families, schools, and community-based professionals.
 The case study requires students to design, implement, and evaluate an intervention that effectively responds to the educational and mental health needs of a child or youth.
 Students are also required to complete a program evaluation in one of their internship schools.
 Students should use the Program Evaluation Project Summary form.
 Ultimately, the case studies, program evaluation, and the portfolio demonstrate that the intern competencies lead to positive change for children.
 Case studies must follow the NASP guidelines.
-The following NASP website clearly outlines the format for a case study: [file:///C:/Users/ma244/Downloads/Case%20Study%20Rubric.pdf].
+The following NASP website clearly outlines the format for a case study and the rubric is available from program faculty and is integrated into all relevant coursework.
 Students are also required to include the effect sizes using their data points in both case studies.
 At least two psycho-educational reports will be reviewed by faculty.
 Students must organize these reports using the program template for reports, which is found in this handbook.
 Students are encouraged to include multiple reports so that reviewers will have a sense of student's skills in multiple domains.
+Students must earn passing scores (at least a 2=